-The worst has happened: You received a bad review online.
-Whether it’s your Yelp page, Facebook Business page or Google business reviews page, the damage is done and it’s now public record.
-Worst of all, the review only tells one side of the story, leaving you, the (hopefully) innocent business owner, to clean up the mess.
+Something you’ve been dreading has happened: you received a bad online review.
+Whether it’s your Yelp page, Facebook Business page or Google My Business page, the damage is done.
+And it’s public record.
+Worst of all, the review only tells one side of the story, leaving you, the (hopefully) innocent business owner, to deal with the fallout.
+Wondering how to handle a bad online review?
+Read on.

 Remember, the goal of reaching out to a negative reviewer is to show other readers that you’re a concerned business owner who listens to customers.
-If you get them to remove or change it, that’s icing on the cake.
-Now let’s get started.
+If you get them to remove or change it, that’s the icing on the cake.
+Now let’s get started on how to handle a bad online review the right way.

 Sometimes reviews aren’t all that bad, and other times they’re outright vicious.
-Reviews that are factual but negative and predominantly just minor complaints can be ignored.
+Reviews that are factual but negative and include minor complaints can be ignored.
 If you feel you must post something, keep it short, thank them for their feedback and leave it at that.

 But sometimes you’ll get that person who really seems to go out of their way to make your day miserable.
 You know the type.
-They typically write in all caps, haven’t bothered to put a real name (or face picture), have tons of typos and then copy and paste the same slanderous statement on every review site out there.
-Gee, thanks.
+They write in all caps, haven’t bothered to use their real name or picture, have plenty of typos and then copy and paste the same slanderous statement on every review site out there.
+Ouch.

-For all-out rants like these, you’ll have to use your best judgment.
+For all-out rants like these, rely on your best judgment.
+These scenarios may help you decide your course of action:

-- If what they’ve posted is mostly true and there is some wrongdoing on your part, this might be one to reply to; just don’t get into a he said/she said scenario.
+- If what they’ve posted is mostly true and there is some wrongdoing on your part, this might be one to publicly reply to.
+Be careful not to get into a he said/she said scenario.

-- If what was posted is true and it’s something that’s a genuine concern, respond!
+- If what was posted is true and it’s something that’s a genuine concern, own it and commit to changing.
+Then follow through and reach back out again at a later date.

 Step 2: Gather the Facts and Collect Your Thoughts

-Take some time to recall the situation or get input from others involved.
-Jot down notes about conversations you’ve had with them, their frustrations, dates and times you worked with them, and make sure that you’ve got the story straight on your end.
+First, take some time to recall the situation or get input from others involved.
+Jot down notes about conversations you’ve had with the customer, their frustrations, dates and times you worked with them.
+In short, make sure that you’ve got the story straight on your end.

-Ultimately this step will accomplish two things.
+Step 4 accomplishes two things.
 First of all, if everything goes as intended, you can reach a resolution and get the review changed, updated or removed.
-But more importantly, showing that you’ve replied to a review lets other readers know that you do care about delivering customer satisfaction, even when things aren’t so positive.
+Second, and most importantly, showing that you’ve replied to a review lets other readers know that you care about delivering customer satisfaction, even when things aren’t so positive.

 Step 3: Reply Privately